Through The Fibro Fog

 Maple syrup and stevia – I used both in this recipe to make it a little more varied, but you can easily use one or the other.
 Stevia (and maple syrup) rates as 0 on the SIGHI list.

 Toppings – you can of course have fun with toppings.
 It’s the best bit of porridge or bakes isn’t it!
-Fresh fruit, desiccated coconut and coconut cream are favourites of mine, but you can also add some pumpkin seeds or maybe pistachio nuts too.
+Fresh fruit, desiccated coconut and coconut cream are favorites of mine, but you can also add some pumpkin seeds or maybe pistachio nuts too.

 If you don't have stevia to hand, then you can use maple syrup instead.